“Pureed, Level 4” & “Liquidised, Level 3” IDDSI Diets Replaced “Dysphagia Puree”

 There is another IDDSI diet even smoother and more liquified than puree called: Liquidized, or Liquidised to show the international spelling.
 This would be for people who are unable to swallow even a thick puree (like applesauce, yogurt or pudding) due to getting a thicker textures stuck in the mouth, throat and/or esophagus (food tube).
 Most pureed foods can be thinned out with flavor-rich and calorically-dense liquids, but check with your registered dietitian to make sure you are not loosing calories by thinning out your purees.

-Level 3 – Liquidised, Level 3 Diet/Adults
+- Level 3 – Liquidised, Level 3 Diet Adults & Pediatrics

-Level 4 – Pureed, Level 4 Diet/Adults
+- Level 4 – Pureed, Level 4 Diet Adults & Pediatrics

 You may be having difficulty swallowing (dysphagia) with regular foods and even with soft or minced solid textures.
 A smooth, moist and blended texture has been determined to be the safest diet in order to prevent choking and/or food getting stuck in your mouth, throat, and/or esophagus.
 Maybe any chewing or managing more solid foods causes you significant fatigue.
 You may find that pureed foods or even liquidized foods are an easy way to take in calories without a lot of effort or energy.